Make sure your idea or initiative fits the definition of a project, as follows:

 Executive Summary Reports

-A project Executive Summary Report is required on all Administrative Systems managed projects and must be prepared and circulated/announced to the executive sponsors via email distribution list weekly, no later than Tuesday mornings.
-For some projects, it may be advisable to route a draft summary to business owners and business and IT project sponsors for their input before releasing to executive sponsors.
+A project Executive Summary Report is required for all Business Affairs Initiatives and SGG projects and must be prepared and circulated/announced to the executive sponsors via email distribution list on the first and fifteenth of each month.
+For some projects, it may be advisable to route a draft summary to business owners and IT project sponsors for their input before releasing to executive sponsors.

 Regular team meetings help facilitate issue tracking and resolution, progress updates, risk management, and general team communications.
 Meeting schedules (number of meetings, frequency, composition) will vary by project, depending upon scope and complexity.